Justin-Bento/portfolio-site/src/content/projects/project-5.md

 ## Outcome

-During the project, there were communication challenges that impacted the workflow.
-Despite completing seven design revisions, the feedback process was unclear, which made it difficult to align expectations and move the project forward.
-Although the project was not implemented during my time there, I delivered extensive design and documentation that can support future development.
+Communication challenges affected workflow during the project.
+Despite completing seven design revisions, unclear feedback made aligning expectations difficult.
+Although the project was not launched during my tenure, I delivered comprehensive design and documentation to support future development.

 ## Lessons Learned:

-This project taught me the importance of clear and open communication in collaborative work.
-Navigating multiple rounds of feedback without clear guidance highlighted the need for establishing transparent feedback loops early on.
-It also reinforced my ability to adapt to challenging situations while maintaining professionalism and delivering quality work.
+This project underscored the importance of clear, open communication in collaborative projects.
+Navigating multiple rounds of ambiguous feedback highlighted the necessity of establishing transparent feedback loops early on.
+It also strengthened my adaptability and professionalism in challenging situations while delivering quality work.